Bushmills/yoda/README.md

   comfortable library inclusion management.
 The library "postlib", referenced during resolve passes, exists for this purpose: compile nothing from it, unless needed.
-  Another libary, prelib, is included before main source compilation. prelib is unsuited for resolving forward referenced words.
+  Another library, prelib, is included before main source compilation. prelib is unsuited for resolving forward referenced words.

 - yoda has no built-in interpreter, but an interpreter can be compiled